bkrupali/Sports-event-classification-CNNLSTM/README.md

 # Video classification example with Inception and LSTM:

-Video classification example with Inception and LSTM.
-See detailed description in this blog post: https://www.apriorit.com/dev-blog/609-ai-long-short-term-memory-video-classification
+Video classification with Inception and LSTM.

 1. Place the videos from your dataset in data/train and data/test folders.
 Each video type should have its own folder